X13-G44/iCloudHelper/README.md

 # iCloudHelper

+I originally made this program for my mother because she was having trouble downloading and sorting photos from Apple iCloud into local directories.

+## What is iCloudHelper

-iCloudHelper is a free tool designed for end users who want to easily manage and organize photos downloaded from Apple's iCloud service.
-The application provides a simple graphical user interface and is especially suitable for users with little computer experience.
+iCloudHelper is a free tool designed to simplify downloading images from Apple iCloud and organizing downloaded images into local directories.
+The application offers a simple graphical user interface and is particularly suitable for users with little computer experience.
+The program consists of two components, **AutoUnzip** and **QuickSort**, which fulfill this task.

+> [!NOTE]
+> The UI currently uses German text.
+However, the error messages are written in English.

 ## Features

-- **AutoUnzip:** Automatically extracts photos from the downloaded iCloud `.zip` archive with a single click.
+- **AutoUnzip:** Automatically extracts photos from the downloaded iCloud `.zip` archive.
 - **QuickSort:** Helps you quickly sort and organize the extracted photos into target folders.
 - Intuitive graphical interface for easy operation.
 - Installer included for a straightforward setup process.